 Fort Norfolk is the last of the George Washington authorized harbor-front ports.
 Set on four acres next to the Elizabeth River, the fort had a significant role in the War of 1812.
 Sites to be seen include the dungeon, ramparts and barracks, most of which date back to 1810.
 Located in the historic Ghent area, Fort Norfolk is an interesting and educational outing.

 The Virginia Zoo has been collecting animals since the beginning of the 20th Century.
 The zoo houses animals from all over the world, from domestic farm animals to Siberian tigers and white rhinos.
 In addition to animals, the zoo simultaneously houses a large horticultural collection as well.
 The zoo can also host birthday parties and other private events, as well as zoo camps, Girl and Cub Scout programs and family programs.

 The Norfolk Botanical Gardens offer many different signature and theme gardens for guests to stroll around, such as the Virginia Native Plant Garden, the Bristow Butterfly Garden and the Enchanted Forest.
 In addition to the numerous beautiful gardens, the Norfolk Botanical Gardens also put on special events and exhibits.
 Among these are bike nights, sculpture exhibits and guided tours of the gardens.

-One of the most visited spots in Virginia, the Virginia Aquarium & Marine Science Center is an experience not to be missed.
+One of the most visited spots in Virginia, the Virginia Aquarium & Marine Science Center is an experience that should not be missed.
 The wonderful marine life on display will leave you enthralled.
-The center holds various exhibitions, excursions, tours and outings to make the whole experience memorable and worthwhile.
-If you still have some energy left, catch a movie at the IMAX theater which is located at the center.
+The centre holds various exhibitions, excursions, tours and outings to make the whole experience memorable and worthwhile.
+If you still have some energy left, catch a movie at the IMAX theatre which is located at the centre.